 The fastest way to get from Nairobi to the South Coast, of course, is by flying to Ukunda/Diani Beach (see previous page).
 Driving down by car is a whole day's trip, but at least you need not necessarily pass through Mombasa.
-You can avoid the notorious traffic jams and the Likoni ferry bottleneck by branching off Mombasa Highway in Samburu, driving through the Shimba Hills.
-This route is also a suitable option in case of security issues in the megacity.
+You can avoid the notorious traffic jams and the Likoni ferry bottleneck by branching off Mombasa Highway in Samburu, and then driving through the Shimba Hills.

 It will take you about 5 to 6 hours on the A109 to reach Samburu, 424 km from Nairobi.
-Here you branch off to the right (unfortunately, a KWS signboard indicating the route to Shimba Hills has been removed).
+Here you branch off to the right.
+The picture below shows the freshly done road at Vigurungani in September 2019.

-After 28 km you reach the fork of Vigurungani - please keep left.
-19 km further you drive into Kinango: turn left at the T-junction and shortly after to the right, then passing by the market place and a petrol station.
+In Kinango please turn left at the T-junction and shortly after to the right, then passing by the market place and a petrol station.

-The remaining 23 km to Kwale will lead you towards the Shimba Hills, up the slopes and along the main gate of the National Park.
-The road is red as it can be , and sometimes challenging in rainy season.
+The remaining bumpy 23 km to Kwale will lead you towards the Shimba Hills, up the slopes and towards the main gate of the National Park.
+The road is still as red as it can be , and sometimes challenging in rainy season.
 The Mwache Dam project at the western foot of the Shimba Hills brings with it occasional diversions - the massive construction works are ongoing since early 2020.

 In Kwale and downhill towards the ocean you are on tarmac again, for the remaining 50 km.
 When you reach the coast road A14, turn right, pass through Ukunda, and from there it is just 25 minutes more to Msambweni.

 via Mombasa: 536 km, 8 - 10 hours*

 via Shimba Hills: 544 km, 8 - 9 hours

 *depending on the waiting time at the ferry

 In case you miss the Samburu turnoff: there is another road from Mariakani to Kinango - a bit shorter, but not tarred at all.